CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 Very simple programs were taking forever.
 I would write a simple program to multiply two numbers together, and the sim would show that dozens of garbage collections happening.
 There are a ton of reasons, but I made a big dent in the problem by changing how local variables work.
 Previously, you would call `(envt)` to get the contents of the environment register, a list type.
 Then, to get the n'th item in the environment you'd do `(car (cdr ... n-1 of these ... (cdr (envt))))`.
 This results in a *ton* of function calls, which then generate a ton of garbage on the heap, filling up memory.
 So I added a feature where you can do `(envt 10)` instead to get the 10th item in the environment.
 Honestly, I'd be happier with a system that could handle call stack garbage in a more general way.
 But that's a problem for another day.

-Jesus christ, I didn't realize that how deep the arduino rabbit hole goes.
+Also, jesus christ, I didn't realize that how deep the arduino rabbit hole goes.
 There are huge, blatant bugs in the compiler that have been there for years.
 For example, this compiles:

 ```
 typedef struct { int a; } A_t;
 int bar(A_t a) { return a.a; }

+// Entrypoint, irrelevant to this example
 void setup() {}
 void loop() {}
 ```